A Divine Cordial Book Review. Part 1 of 9

 It all came crashing down for Thomas Watson in 1662.
 He was among one of the 2,000 pastors who were ejected out of their homes and their churches for not signing the Act of Uniformity.
 A year after being forced to resign from shepherding his beloved church, Watson wrote the short book titled; All Things Work for Good.
 It was a reminder for himself and his people that they may know that God causes all things to work together for good to those who love God, to those who are called according to His purpose (Rom.
 8:28).
 This verse is a divine cordial (medicine, or warmth) for God’s people.
-Watson serves us well by guiding us through this glorious verse that will guide and guard us through anything for the glory of God.
+Watson serves us well by leading us through this glorious verse that will guide and guard the people of God through anything God has them go through.

 This series of blogs will give a chapter by chapter overview of this book for the purpose of aiding the reader to know the certainty and the excellence of our privileges as believers.
 I encourage you to let each part of this amazing verse be a medicine to your soul as we go through Watson’s book chapter by chapter.